joneswong/joneswong.github.io/about.md

 ---
 layout: page
-title: About
+title: Zhen Wang (王桢)
 permalink: /about/
 ---
-## Zhen Wang (王桢)

 I am currently an associate professor at Sun Yat-sen University (SYSU).
 During the years of my Ph.D. (mainly as a research intern at MSRA for more than three years), I have pursued the goal of embedding everything (entity, word, sentence, paragraph, etc.).
-In my experience as an engineer for Alibaba Cloud, I have been lucky to work with people from RISELab who kindly acknowledge my contributions and let me become a committer of Ray.
-Before initiating my faculty career, I was a staff of DAMO Academy, with many kind leaders and colleagues.
+In my experience as an engineer for Alibaba Cloud, I have been lucky to work with people from RISELab who kindly acknowledge my contributions and let me become a committer of [Ray](https://github.com/ray-project).
+Before initiating my academic career, I was a staff of DAMO Academy, building federated learning platform [FederatedScope](https://github.com/alibaba/FederatedScope ) with my kind leaders and colleagues.

 I have a broad interest in machine learning and data mining.
-Currently, our team focuses on utilizing HPC+AI to solve challenging scientific problems.
+Currently, our team focuses on utilizing HPC+AI to solve challenging scientific problems (e.g., controllable molecular graph generation and multi-modal scientific data representation).
 If you are also interested in such a direction, don't hesitate to get in touch with me (**joneswong\[dot\]ml\[at\]gmail\[dot\]com**)!

-### Education
+## Education
 Sun Yat-sen University, Guangzhou, Guangdong, China

 - Ph.D., Computer Applied Technology, Sep 2012 - Jun 2017
 - B.E., Software Engineering, Sep 2008 - Jun 2012

-### Research Experience
+## Research Experience
 Microsoft Research Asia (MSRA), Beijing, China

 - Research Intern, Data Mining and Enterprise Intelligence Group, Mentor: Dr. Jun Yan and Dr. Wei-Ying Ma, Feb 2016 – Apr 2017